varygx/CES2021/README.md

-# Starter folder
+# CES2021

 ## Overview

-This repo analyzes and models the 2021 Canadian Federal Election using data from the 2021 Canadian Election Study.
+This repo analyzes voter tendencies in the 2021 Canadian Federal Election using data from the 2021 Canadian Election Study.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from the 2021 Canadian Election STudy.
+-   `data/raw_data` contains the raw data as obtained from the 2021 Canadian Election Study.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.